 When to Start the Withdrawals?

-The first decision 70-year-olds have to make is when to begin their RMDs.
+The first decision 72-year-olds have to make is when to begin their RMDs.
 Ordinarily, your RMD must be made by December 31 of each year.
-But recognizing that people may need some extra time to adjust to this new landscape, the IRS allows you to defer your first RMD until April 1 of the year following the year you turn 70 ½.
-Those who will turn 70 in the second half of the year 2019 will be 70 ½ in 2020, which means they can wait until April 1 of 2021 to make the withdrawals.
-(If you turn 70 in the first half of 2019, you must make the withdrawals by April 1 of 2020.)
+But recognizing that people may need some extra time to adjust to this new landscape, the IRS allows you to defer your first RMD until April 1 of the year following the year you turn 72 (was age 70 ½ prior to 2020).
+Those who will turn 72 in 2020 can wait until April 1 of 2021 to make the withdrawals.

 But waiting as long as possible may not be in your interest.
 If you delay until April 1 of the year after you turn 70 ½, you could have a hefty tax bite because you would have to take your second year distribution by December 31 of the same year.
 This additional income could push you into a higher tax bracket for that year and also affect the tax that might be due on your Social Security benefits and maybe even increase your Medicare tax for the following year if your income rises above $200,000 (for single filers; 2019 figure).